Priyanka-sharma181/Chatbot-Development-Guide/docs/source/deploy.rst

 6. **Webhook url setup:** To set up a webhook on the Swift Chatbot Developer Portal after setting up your instance, follow these steps:

-- Log in to the Swift Chatbot Developer Portal at: [https://dashboard.swiftchat.ai/bots](https://dashboard.swiftchat.ai/bots).
-If you don't have the login credentials, ask your team leader to provide them.
+- Log in to the Swift Chatbot Dashboard Portal at: https://dashboard.swiftchat.ai/bots.

 - Once logged in, you'll see a list of apps that have been created.
-Look for the app named "Khabri Media" and click on it by selecting the ">" icon located on the right side of the app.
+Look for the bot you created earlier in `create your chatbot <start_bot.html>`_` and click on it by selecting the ">" icon located on the right side of the app.

 - In the app settings, find the section for entering the webhook URL.
 Enter the following URL: